Hints, distractors and sample answers

 Distractor rationale can explain why selected distractors are appropriate responses or why their inclusion misled the student.
 In this case, distractor rationale is displayed upon validation, but only when an answer is wholly, or partially, incorrect.
 No additional explanation is provided for correct answers.
 Try answering this question and clicking the Check Answer button.

 Other metadata, such as sample answers, can be helpful, too.
 For example, an instructor reviewing an assessment can be presented with one possible correct answer to assist in the manual scoring process.
-This example automatically displays a sample answer in review mode, but not when the assessment is seen by a student.
+This image depicts a sample answer being displayed to the student.